Fantasy Gardens: Decline, closure and residential re-development

 Vander Zalm sold the property in the early 1990s to Chinese-born Filipino-Taiwanese businessman Tan Yu for $16 million, whose AsiaWorld then sold it to local developer firm Townline in 2007 that redeveloped into retail property named The Gardens.

 On 7 September 2010, Fantasy Gardens was torn down, but the Dutch Castle, now a community landmark, was saved.
 The castle is a replica of Coevorden Castle, possibly the ancestral home of Captain George Vancouver in the Netherlands.
 The castle was donated to the people of Vancouver by the city of Coevorden for Expo 86.
 The castle was used as sales centre for the Gardens, a planned residential development.
 The southern portion is now a condo complex with a Loblaws supermarket, but the former amusement park will become a 12 acres public park for the further residential buildings.
 The former Dutch/Coevorden Castle will become a City of Richmond-owned day care centre.

 Filming on site

 The site was also used as the primary set of the "Revisions" episode of the TV series Stargate SG-1, the "Irresponsible" episode of Stargate Atlantis, the "Monster Movie" episode of Supernatural and in the episodes "Shadows" and "Blackmail" episodes from Highlander: The Series.

-It was also featured in the Sliders episode "Into The Mystic", the Psych episode "Christmas Joy" and the movie I'll Be Home for Christmas as well as The Boy Who Cried Werewolf.
+It was also featured in the Sliders episode "Into The Mystic", the Psych episode "Christmas Joy" and the movie I'll Be Home for Christmas, Cousins as well as The Boy Who Cried Werewolf.